Firangi0799/Flask-Weather/README.md

 # Weather App

 This is a simple Flask application that displays weather information for a given city.
 It uses the OpenWeatherMap API to fetch weather data and the Photon geocoding API to obtain the location and timezone information for the city.
+The application is deployed on Render.

 ## Installation